Tayyyb/React-Projects/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+# In this code i build the real Estate site in React JS by seeeking the help from https://youtu.be/zLfkuNNnqfY?si=vsyK3p8snXyzQc4E
+As i want to familier with React JS how to work in it and build the projects